aruba/nae-scripts/agents/Line_Card/8400/line_card_monitor.1.1.md

                          -  Shell : 'ovs-appctl -t hpe-cardd fastlog show lc <lc_number>'

 Agent alerts for each and every line card failure (i.e. in down state) on the switch.
 Also Agent generates clears earlier alert in case line card comes back from 'down' state.

-### PLATFORM(S) TESTED
-8400x

 ### LICENSES
 Apache License, Version 2.0